Yoga for Slip Disc

 This asana is a twisting asana and helps to relax muscles surrounding the vertebrates of the spine.
 This asana is done with the help of support from the instructors and helps in removing the stiffness and compression from the 33 vertebrates.

 11. Utthita Marichyasana

-In this asana, the spine is twisted a bit to remove the imbalance in the vertebrae and release compression from the slipped disc & muscles.
+In this yoga for slipped disc, the spine is twisted a bit to remove the imbalance in the vertebrae and release compression from the slipped disc & muscles.

 12. Jathara Parivartanasana